 Internal - Second Line of Defence Full Assurance The system design and existing controls are working well.
 Potential innovations being considered all relate to achieving recognised best practice Significant Assurance - with minor improvement opportunities The system design and existing controls are working well.
 Some minor improvements have been identified.
 Identified manangement actions are not considered vital to achievemnet of strategic aims & objectives - although if unaddressed may increase likelihood of risk Partial Assurance - with improvements required The system design and existing controls require strengthening in areas.
 A few operational weaknesses have been recognised.
 Existing performance presents some areas of concern regarding exposure to reputational or other strategic risks.
 Weaknesses identified present an unacceptable level of risk to achieving strategic aims & objectives.
 A small number of priority actions havae been accepted as urgently required.
 No Assurance The system design & existing controls are ineffective.
 Several fundamental operqational weaknesses have been recognise.
 Existing performance presents an unaccpetable exposure to reputational or other strategic risks.
 Weaknesses identified are directly impacting upon the prevention to achieving strategic aims & objectives.
-Several priority management actions have been accpeted as urgently required. Ĭ. External - Third Line of Defence Substantial IA - That the framework of governance, risk management and control has been effectively designed to meet the organisation's objectives, and that controls are consistently applied in all areas reviewed.
+Several priority management actions have been accpeted as urgently required.
+Estample Third Line of Defence External - Third Line of Defence IA.
+That the framework of sovernoon risk management and control has been effectively designed to make the executions abjective.
+Substantial IA - That the framework of governance, risk management and control has been effectively designed to meet the organisation's objectives, and that controls are consistently applied in all areas reviewed.
 Significant IA - That there is generally sound framework of governance, risk management and control designed to meet the organisation's objectives, Significant and that controls are generally being applied consistently.
-Moderate IA - That there is generally sound framework of governance, risk management and control, however, inconsistent application of controls Wioderate puts the achievement of the organisation's objectives at risk.
+Moderate IA - That there is generally sound framework of governance, risk management and control, however, inconsistent application of controls Widderate puts the achievement of the organisation's objectives at risk.
 Limited IA - That there are weaknesses in the design and/or inconsistent application of the framework of governance, risk management and control Limited that could result in failure to achieve the organisation's objectives.
-Weak IA - That there are weaknesses in the design and/or inconsistent application of the framework of governance, risk management and control weak that will result in failure to achieve the organisation's objectives.
+Weak IA - That there are weaknesses in the design and/or inconsistent application of the framework of governance, risk management and control Weak that will result in failure to achieve the organisation's objectives.